gatsbyjs/gatsby/docs/reference/release-notes/v2.29/index.md

 > As more and more images are added to a Gatsby site, the slower the local development experience oftentimes becomes.
 You spend time waiting for images to process, instead of you know, developing!
 No longer!
 This experimental version of `gatsby-plugin-sharp` only does image processing when the page gets requested.

-By slowly rolling out this feature to more and more users we'll be getting closer to a GA (general availability) release that will benefit all users of Gatsby.
+By slowly rolling out this feature to more and more users we'll be getting closer to a GA release that will benefit all users of Gatsby.
 Please give us your feedback in the [umbrella discussion](https://github.com/gatsbyjs/gatsby/discussions/27603).

 If you want to turn it on/off, you can set the corresponding flag inside `gatsby-config.js`: